 Finnvera carries out its operations in accordance with the service practices defined for client segments and the ISO 9001 certified operating system.
 The operating system and its effectiveness are evaluated on a regular basis using both internal and external audits.
 The observations made during the audits help Finnvera to develop the operating system continuously and to address any anomalies.

-Vision, values, and strategy
+Mission, values, and vision

 Finnvera’s values are trust, partnership, and a focus on solutions.
 The values describe our task and client promise: Through our know-how and active approach, we help our clients to succeed.